dokku/dokku/docs/community/plugins.md

 | [Hostname](https://github.com/michaelshobbs/dokku-hostname)                                       | [michaelshobbs][]     | 0.4.0+ |
 | [Rollbar](https://github.com/iloveitaly/dokku-rollbar)                                            | [iloveitaly][]        | 0.5.0+ |

-<sup>1</sup> Forked from [jezdez/dokku-elasticsearch-plugin](https://github.com/jezdez/dokku-elasticsearch-plugin): uses Elasticsearch 1.2 (instead of 0.90), doesn't depend on dokku-link, runs as elasticsearch user instead of root, and turns off multicast autodiscovery for use in a VPS environment.

 ### Deprecated Plugins

 The following plugins have been removed as their functionality is now in Dokku Core.